Co-Curricular Performance Program

 The College sends teams to compete at the Royal South Street competitions each year.
 This involves many lunchtimes of rehearsal in activities such as “Death in a Minute”, “Expert Double Figures” and “Space Jump”.

-Coffee house is an opportunity provided for students to perform as soloists or in small groups at Sutton’s House of Music and also to earn points for their House towards the participation cup.
+Lunch Time Live is an opportunity provided for students to perform as soloists or in small groups in front of their peers

 ARTS FESTIVAL – AUDITIONS